Search

 Unless you do it responsibly.
 And that means choosing products that are sustainable.
 The Marine Stewardship Council says …

-“Sustainable fishing means leaving enough fish in the ocean, respecting habitats and ensuring people who depend on fishing can maintain their livelihoods.”
+“Sustainable fishing means leaving enough fish in the ocean for future generations, respecting habitats and ensuring people who depend on fishing can maintain their livelihoods.”

 So … if you give your dog fish or krill oil, do some thorough research on the product you buy to make sure it’s sustainably produced.